 The EU and Beijing had discussed this deal since 2012 and, the Swiss Neue Zurcher Zeitung wrote, “in autumn it seemed unlikely due to many differences.”
 But after the US elections in November, it emerged on December 18 that the EU had taken “a political decision in principle” to clinch a deal.
 By all accounts, this was done in just two weeks thanks to heavy personal involvement by German Chancellor Angela Merkel—assisted by her former defense secretary, EU Commission President Ursula von der Leyen, and French President Emmanuel Macron.

 Officials of the incoming Biden administration protested and sought to mobilize their supporters in Europe to halt the deal.
-On December 22, acting US National Security Advisor Jake Sullivan tweeted: “The Biden-Harris administration would welcome early consultations with our European partners on our common concerns about China’s economic practices.”
+On December 22, Biden’s choice for US National Security Advisor Jake Sullivan tweeted: “The Biden-Harris administration would welcome early consultations with our European partners on our common concerns about China’s economic practices.”

 With US influence in the EU undermined by London’s Brexit from the EU, it fell to the far-right Polish regime to criticize the deal.
 Polish Foreign Minister Zbigniew Rau said the EU should consult with Washington: “Europe should seek a fair, mutually beneficial Comprehensive Agreement on Investment with China.
 We need more consultations and transparency bringing our transatlantic allies on board.”

 EU officials ignored these objections, however, agreeing to the deal just before Germany’s EU presidency concluded at the end of 2020.
 With France now in the rotating EU presidency, its details are to be finalized by 2022.